CyberDoctorResearch/CyberDoctorProject/Knowledge Graph Construction/readme.md

 ### Key Steps

 1. **CTI Sentence Classification**:
-   - SECDoc employs RoBERTa classification models for **CTI Article Classification**, which is a critical step in focusing on relevant information in large CTI articles.
-These models are used to classify sentences into **tactics sentences**, distinguishing those that describe cyber attack techniques from irrelevant content.
+   - SECDoc employs RoBERTa classification models for **Sentence Tactic Classification**, which is a critical step in focusing on relevant information in large CTI articles.
+This model is used to classify sentences into **tactics sentences**, distinguishing those that describe cyber attack techniques from irrelevant content.
-   - The **Tactical Model** identifies sentences that discuss attack tactics.
-This classification ensures that the knowledge graph is built on highly relevant and focused data.

 2. **Security-Related Entity Recognition**:
    - **Security-related entity recognition** is another essential step where SECDoc identifies critical entities, such as malware names, CVE identifiers, IP addresses, and more.
 Multiple LLM agents are used to extract security-specific entities from the text, ensuring that key information related to cyber threats is captured efficiently.